tdwg/website/conferences/2023/instructions-for-editors/index.md

 - `Send Feedback` button - changes status of abstract to return control to authors
 - `Email Co-authors` button - does not change status; editors retain control
-- Your institutional email (please cc <editor@tdwg.org>) - always reference the AWT# (ARPHA Writing Tool ID#) in the subject line (found in URL of abstracts, communications from Pensoft, and in the list of abstracts under collection editor on your [ARPHA dashboard](https://arpha.pensoft.net/dashboard)); use as follow-up to ARPHA notifications.
+- Your institutional email (please cc <editor@tdwg.org>) - always reference the ARPHA Writing Tool (AWT) manuscript identifier (5-digit ID number) in the subject line (found in URL of abstracts, communications from Pensoft, and in the list of abstracts under collection editor on your [ARPHA dashboard](https://arpha.pensoft.net/dashboard)); use as follow-up to ARPHA notifications.

 ### Communications from Pensoft